EU Strategic Energy Technology Plan

 The objective of the TWG is to define an Implementation Plan for research activities needed to increase the energy efficiency in buildings.
 ETN has collected inputs from the members regarding micro-CHP/CCHP technologies under development and presented potential research activities that could be done both at National and International level.

 Cooperation workshop of the SET Plan Action 6 on “Continuing efforts to make EU industry less energy intensive and more competitive” was held on 27-28 June 2018 in Brussels, Belgium.
+The objective of the workshop was to contribute to the realisation of the Action 6 Implementation Plan by enhancing cooperation between different countries and their national programmes, and further developing the ideas into concrete projects.
 The summary report of the event is available here.

 In the past months ETN has contributed to the development of the Implementation Plan defining research activities to increase the energy efficiency in the industry.
 The Member States representatives have proposed to set up ad-hoc workshops in the following months to discuss with stakeholders potential cooperation activities.
 The next meeting of the TWG is scheduled to take place on 7 July 2017.